PseudoDevs/IamGhost/FATAL17.md

-Last updated: 2024-04-02 18:33:52
+Last updated: 2024-04-02 18:34:26
-Random Quote: In order to live free and happily you must sacrifice boredom.
-It is not always an easy sacrifice. - Richard Bach
+Random Quote: See the positive side, the potential, and make an effort. - Dalai Lama